Skip to main content

 Record

 Click the record button.
 Loom shows a countdown and begins capturing.
-Your webcam appears as a circular bubble in the bottom corner of the screen.
+Your webcam appears as a circular bubble in the bottom corner of the recording.

 4